1. Scuola

 which soon becomes Fondamenta San Felice.
 Go to the end of the

-fondamenta, about 200 m, (to your right you can admire the only bridge
+fondamenta (about 200 meters); to your right you can admire the only

 without parapet in Venice, Ponte Chiodo - there is another one on the

-island of Torcello) and turn left on Ramo de la Misericordia, cross the
+island of Torcello; turn left on Ramo de la Misericordia, cross the

 bridge of the same name, and you will be on Fondamenta de la